rainbain/PowerBlocks/docs/getting_started/index.md

 ## Launching
 Now you can run the executable by entering the Homebrew Channel and launching it.

+You can also launch it directly from Dolphin by opening the ELF with Dolphin.

 For the HelloWorld example you should see a blank screen with the current text:
 ```